kcp-dev/kcp/docs/workspaces.md

 ## Root Workspace

 The root workspace is a singleton in the system accessible under `/clusters/root`.
-It is not represented by a ClusterWorkspace anywhere, but shared the same properties.
+It is not represented by a ClusterWorkspace anywhere, but shares the same properties.

 Inside the root workspace at least the following resources are bootstrapped on kcp startup: